RenusreeMadhavarapu/Business-Solutions-Landing-Page/Readme.md

 ## Responive Business Solutions Landing Page

-- It is a Responsive Business Solutions Landing Page built uisng HTML & CSS.
+- It is a Responsive Business Solutions Landing Page built using HTML & CSS.
 - Media Queries(CSS) used to make webpage responsive.